 The business size is the single most important [criterion].

-You have this owner-operator, who's kind of accidentally and organically grown a company to the size that it's typically bulging at the seams.
-And typically, these companies have, I would say, between 20 and 40 employees.
-And that's a really weird, awkward growth phase because you're still too small to have any kind of executive layer.
+You have this owner-operator who's accidentally and organically grown a company to the size it's typically bulging at the seams.
+Typically, these companies have, I would say, between 20 and 40 employees.
+And that's a weird, awkward growth phase because you're still too small to have any executive layer.

-If you think about an efficiently run organization, you will have a lower level of customer-facing employees.
-You might have managers who should ideally manage seven-to-ten of those people each, which means about 50 people.
-Then you have enough room to support an executive.
+If you think about an efficiently run organization, you will have fewer customer-facing employees.
+You might have managers who should ideally manage seven to ten of those people each, which means about 50 people.
+Then, you have enough room to support an executive.

 I would just like some clarity as far as truly understanding their guidelines around minority rights.
 That’s for me, personally.
 But if I'm thinking more for the utilitarian good of all people buying businesses, I would say seller retention or seller involvement.

 You can hedge against [a recession] if you have high asset value.
-So one of the things you look at is, if this business comes with a purchase price of $4 million, but it comes with $2 million dollars worth of equipment and inventory, if a recession hits, you could probably turn that around, even at a discount and make a lot of your money back.
-So, if [the business value] drops 50% in a recession, but I can do this, I've hedged myself a little bit.
+So one of the things you look at is if this business comes with a purchase price of $4 million.
+Still, it comes with $2 million dollars worth of equipment and inventory.
+If a recession hits, you could probably turn that around, even at a discount, and make a lot of your money back.
+So, if [the business value] drops 50% in a recession but can do this, I've hedged myself a little bit.

 - Acquira recommends that our AEs look at businesses valued at $750K and $1.5 million in SDE.